Reubencfernandes/nano-banana-hackathon/README.md

 # Nano Banana Node Editor 🍌

-A powerful visual node editor for AI-powered image generation and manipulation.
+A Powerful visual node editor for AI-powered image generation and manipulation.
 Create complex workflows by connecting nodes for image generation, merging, editing, and style transfers.

 ## Features